 Welcome to the Gifted and Talented Program webpage!
 At North Marshall Middle School, the general education teachers and visual/performing arts teachers consult with Gifted Services to challenge students in their areas of giftedness.
 We work together to provide opportunities for gifted students and students with potential for giftedness to think critically and creatively, to problem solve, and to be intellectual risk-takers.
 We strive to foster academic, intellectual, social, emotional, and creative growth.

 Several service options are available to meet the unique needs of our gifted learners.
-Not all service options are appropriate for all gifted learners.
-While all gifted students are serviced through collaboration/consultation and differentiation, parents, administrators, teachers, and students are consulted when other service options are available and/or appropriate.
+While all gifted students are serviced through consultation and differentiation, parents, administrators, teachers, and students are consulted when other service options are available and/or appropriate.

 - Consultation: The GT Coordinator consults with the teachers to provide support and resources for gifted learners in general education classrooms.